Showcase your provision for ETI

 Some of the aims laid out in the ISEF will be addressed through the teaching of Personal Development and Mutual Understanding (PD&MU) or Learning for Life and Work (LLW).
 The ISEF includes self-evaluation questions for schools to look at when auditing their own provision.
 These can be useful when beginning to think about a whole-school approach to mental health, but don’t offer many practical solutions.

 To implement a whole-school approach to mental health in your school, there are some key steps to take:

 - Assess your existing provision: it’s important to regularly evaluate and assess your school’s current performance and pupils’ wellbeing, as well as action planning for improvement.

-- Prioritise pupil voices: putting children at the heart of any whole-school approach to mental health is key.
+- Prioritise pupil voices: putting children and young people at the heart of any whole-school approach to mental health is key.
 Find out more about how to do this.

 - Staff induction, training and supervision: high-quality training and support should be available both for school leaders and for the broader staff team.
 Options could include mental health first aid training, or you could speak to your local health trust, or the Public Health Agency, to see if they have any preferred training providers.
 This website can also be a useful tool for staff induction and continuous professional development.